54sword/mongoose-ref-query/dev.md

 ----

 - write a test for exact number matching
+- add testing for errors
 - tests for population
+- structured tests for schematypes one tests.js file for each type
 - objectidonly test
 - throw errors on wrong number of arguments supplied to given operator
-- cast the args on array queries    /smurfs?eats={all}{regex}uk$,en$ only all the smurfs eating at least one of the vegetables ending with "uk" and at lest one ending with "en"

-- ? check if not operator is used the right way
-- ? string regex
+- rewrite docs - divide into multiple .md files
+- write client escaping library

-- ? add casting to type operator for mixed schema  ?data.age={number}5
+- add casting to type operator for mixed schema  ?data.age={number}5
-- ? add multiple operator match ?name={in}{exact}Joe,Mag
 - add support for all the schematypes & check the existing ones
     missing:
     - date
     - buffer
 - geo indexes ? operators ?

-- grouping of queries
+- structured queries
+    - all operator ( cast the args on array queries    /smurfs?eats={all}{regex}uk$,en$ only all the smurfs eating at least one of the vegetables ending with "uk" and at lest one ending with "en" => { smurfs : { $all : { $in : [ /uk$/, /en$/ ] } } } )
     - or operator ?{or}(foods.records.amout={lt}5{gt}0|foods.records.amount={gt}1000)
       returns all that matches ( 0 < amount < 5 ) || ( amount > 1000 )
     - {elemMatch}
-    - probably through a filter that would map such a syntax to a structured object

 ## Testing